fabd/kanji-koohii/README.md

 Both **issues and suggestions** can be posted in the Issues tab.
 Just click [New issue](https://github.com/fabd/kanji-koohii/issues/new) and voila!
 I will assign tags eventually.

+Consider **Watching** this repository (dropdown at the top of the screen) if you want to see what's going on, what changes on staging, and follow up on discussions.

 ## Other Ways to Contribute

 The website is not in a state for publishing fully on Github.
 See [Open Source Status](https://github.com/fabd/kanji-koohii/wiki/Open-Source-Status).